Guy Gibson: Third operational tour: No. 106 Squadron, Bomber Command

 Gibson's exercise of summary discipline tended towards constructive tasks aimed at improving the efficiency of the squadron such as maintenance of aircraft, engines or weapons He was responsible for the emergence of an inner circle of officers who shared his intensity for operations.
 Their off-duty activities included swimming, water polo and shooting.
 However, his behaviour towards NCOs and ground crews could still be a problem.
 Soon after his arrival, the NCOs perceived one incident he was involved in with them as particularly high-handed and the ground crews quickly gave him the nickname "The Boy Emperor".
 Gibson got on better with his own class and background than with "other ranks and colonials".
-Bomb-aimer George "Johnny" Johnson of Joe McCarthy's crew said that on 106 Squadron he was known as the 'Arch-Bastard' because of his strict discipline, and he did not mix with the lower ranks or talk to NCOs or ground crews.
+Bomb-aimer George "Johnny" Johnson of Joe McCarthy's crew said that on 106 Squadron he was known as the 'Arch-Bastard' because of his strict discipline, and he did not mix with the lower ranks or talk to NCOs, ground crews or Canadians.
 A little man, he was arrogant, bombastic and a strict disciplinarian but "had something to be bombastic about" and was a "true leader ... though he never spoke to or even acknowledged me."
+In an interview with the RAF Benevolent Fund in 2013 Johnson praised Gibson's leadership qualities on the day of the raid though.

-On 11 May, he was hospitalised at RAF Rauceby.
+On 11 May, Gibson was hospitalised at RAF Rauceby in Lincolnshire.
 The exact reason is unknown, but suggestions include a sinus or middle ear problem.
 He was then sent on two weeks convalescent leave.
 This absence meant he was unable to participate in Operation Millennium, the "1000 Bomber raids", the first of which was made on Cologne on 30 May 1942.
 He found this frustrating because this raid saw the introduction of the Bomber stream.
 This was where the aircraft were concentrated together in an attempt to overwhelm the defences, with each allocated a specific place, height band, and time slot.
 This period saw the introduction of aiming-point photography.
 Gibson tried it out and then encouraged all aircrews to become "photo minded".
 Obtaining good aiming point photographs quickly became a competition both within, and between squadrons.

 On his return he continued to build up his experience with the Lancaster.
 He flew with his friend, pilot John Hopgood on 4 July and then on a long cross-country flight the day after, 5 July.
 He made his first operational flight in a Lancaster on 8 July with Dave Shannon as his second pilot.
 They were together again on 11 July when they went to Danzig.
-They were appalled when they were sent on a daylight Mohling raid to the Krupps in Essen on 18 July.
-It was known as a difficult and dangerous target at night and they were relieved to be recalled when near Vlissingen.
+They were appalled when they were sent on a daylight bombing raid to the Krupp Arms Works in Essen on 18 July.
+It was known as a difficult and dangerous target at night, expected to be much worse in the daytime, and they were relieved to be recalled when near Vlissingen.
 They jettisoned their bombs over the sea before returning.